 Note: When making the dish at home, you can find classic lo mein egg noodles in an Asian grocery market.
 But you can also easily swap in fettuccine noodles, linguini, even spaghetti as long as you cook them al dente.
 And keep in mind, the thicker the noodle the more authentic the dish.

 Lo mein is a cheap take-out meal, and a budget-friendly and easy dish to make at home for a snack or meal.
 Here are a few recipes.

-Try this quick, under-thirty-minutes lo mein from Chef Savvy.
-The recipe features chicken thighs and vegetables—along with those noodles.
-Get the recipe.
+Try this quick, under-thirty-minutes chicken lo mein recipe from Chef Savvy.
+It features chicken thighs and vegetables—along with those noodles, of course.

-And this lo mein recipe from Dam Delicious is perfect for a last-minute craving—it’s a 15-minute dish with a healthy bent, thanks to loads of veggies.
-Get the recipe.
+And this lo mein recipe from Damn Delicious is perfect for a last-minute craving—it’s a 15-minute dish with a healthy bent, thanks to loads of veggies.

-When you can’t get to an Asian market for those Chinese egg noodles, here’s an easy recipe for homemade Chinese egg noodles from China Sichuan Food.
-Get the recipe.
+When you can’t get to an Asian market for those Chinese egg noodles, here’s an easy Homemade Chinese Egg Noodles recipe from China Sichuan Food.

 Header image courtesy of Chef Savvy.